Responding to Collapse: Resilience and Adaptation

 “While perhaps not quite so urgent, some thought should be given to how to welcome refugees.
 This is on humanitarian grounds, if nothing else.
-A community that is willing to drive refugees away at gunpoint, will eventually be willing to treat its own member just as harshly.
+A community that is willing to drive refugees away at gunpoint, will eventually be willing to treat its own members just as harshly.
 Your remote location should ensure you won’t be overrun, that a manageable number of refugees show up.
 Your aim should be to treat these folks as well as you treat yourselves and, without abusing them, to turn them into a resource rather than a burden.
-You will be switching over to a lifestyle where people are needed to replace automation, so that shouldn’t be too hard.”
+You will be switching over to a lifestyle where people are needed to replace automation, so that shouldn’t be too hard (Mills).”

 Near transportation routes

 “Another use for water is transportation.
 A town located on a canal, navigable river or lake has some major advantages, especially when shipping by truck and rail becomes unviable.”